nixworks/public/news/2017/03/14/README.md

 ## [2017-03-14](/news/2017/03/14/index.md)

 ### [Off the northern coast of Somalia, Somali pirates hijack the ''Aris 13'', a United Arab Emirates-owned oil tanker, kidnapping eight Sri Lankan crew members.
 This is the first hijacking of a large commercial vessel in five years. ](/news/2017/03/14/off-the-northern-coast-of-somalia-somali-pirates-hijack-the-aris-13-a-united-arab-emirates-owned-oil-tanker-kidnapping-eight-sri-lank.md)
 Pirates have hijacked an oil tanker off the coast of Somalia, Somali officials and piracy experts have said, the first such seizure of a large commercial vessel on the crucial global trade route since 2012.
-The Aris 13 reported being approached by two skiffs on Monday, John Steed with the organisation Oceans Beyond Piracy said.
-The ship was carrying fuel from Djibouti to Somalia&#039;s capital, Mogadishu, he said.
-Eight Sri Lankan crew members were aboard.
+The Aris 13 reported being approached by two skiffs on Monday, John Steed with the organisati...

 ### [A blaze at a fireworks warehouse near Netanya, central Israel, kills two people and injures five others. ](/news/2017/03/14/a-blaze-at-a-fireworks-warehouse-near-netanya-central-israel-kills-two-people-and-injures-five-others.md)
 Two people were killed and five injured in a blaze at a fireworks warehouse in central Israel on Tuesday, police said.